Dirk Nowitzki: Final playoff appearance and 30,000 points (2015–2017)

-2017–18 season: Season-ending surgery
+Final seasons (2017–2019)

 On July 6, 2017, Nowitzki re-signed with the Mavericks on a two-year, $10 million contract (with a team option on the second year).
 On February 5, 2018, in a 104–101 loss to the Los Angeles Clippers, Nowitzki became the sixth player in NBA history to reach 50,000 career minutes.
 On February 28, 2018, in a 111–110 overtime loss to the Oklahoma City Thunder, Nowitzki reached 31,000 career points.
 On March 17, 2018, in a 114–106 loss to the Brooklyn Nets, Nowitzki played in his 1,463rd game, moving past Kevin Garnett into fifth place in the NBA career list.
 He had season-ending ankle surgery on April 5 after appearing in 77 of the first 78 games.
 The Mavericks finished the season with a 24–58 record and missed the NBA Playoffs.

-2018–19 season: Final season

 On July 23, 2018, Nowitzki re-signed with the Mavericks for the 2018–19 season.
 With his season debut on December 13, 2018, he set the NBA record for the most seasons played with the same team (21), breaking a tie with Kobe Bryant, who spent 20 seasons with the Lakers.
 He also became the fifth player in NBA history to play 21 seasons, tying an NBA record.
 Nowitzki was named to his 14th All-Star game as a special team roster addition.
 On March 18, 2019, Nowitzki became the sixth-highest scoring player of all time, surpassing Wilt Chamberlain's 31,419 points in a loss to the New Orleans Pelicans.
 In his team's final home game of the season, a 120–109 victory over the Phoenix Suns on April 9, Nowitzki scored 30 points, and announced his retirement in an emotional ceremony during which Charles Barkley, Larry Bird, Shawn Kemp, Scottie Pippen, and Detlef Schrempf appeared on the court to give laudatory speeches for Nowitzki.
 One day later, he played his final NBA game, recording a double-double with 20 points and 10 rebounds in a 105–94 loss to the Spurs.